zackw/readings.owlfolio.org/content/2015/04-01-ipv4-security-flag.md

 eprint: 3514
 ...

-This post is going to be more general-audience-friendly than usual.
 Today I propose to explain a classic joke---or perhaps I should call it a parable instead.

-[RFC 3514][] steals a bit from the IPv4 fragment offset field and redefines it as the "evil bit": packets with malicious intent [MUST][] set that bit, benign packets [MUST NOT][] set it.
+[RFC 3514][] defines a bit in the IPv4 packet header as the "evil bit": packets with malicious intent [MUST][] set that bit, benign packets [MUST NOT][] set it.
 It follows that a firewall router can protect its network from all attacks by dropping packets with the evil bit set (and the RFC requires them to do so).
 Yay!
 Network security is solved, we can all go home!

 From the fact that we are all still chained to our desks twelve years later, you may deduce that network security is *not* solved.
 The flaw